 When will I receive my results?

 Results release dates for exam sittings booked through ACER are published on our STAT online testing page.

-If you sat your test through TISC or SATAC, you will need to contact them directly to enquire.
+If you sat your test through TISC, you will need to contact them directly to enquire.

 How are results provided to you?

 You will receive an email once your results are available to download from your STAT account.
 Results are not released over the phone, posted or directly emailed.